Richard-wv/stress_sighting_hypothesis/README.md

 * https://github.com/adam-p/markdown-here/wiki/markdown-cheatsheet for markdown guidance.
 * https://en.wikipedia.org/wiki/Kurtosis for clarifying Kurtosis.
 * https://www.investopedia.com/terms/p/platykurtic.asp for explaining Platykurtic kurtosis.
-* ChatGPT for creating User Story portrait, Coding suggestions, project planning ideas, and 'sticking point' clarifications.
+* ChatGPT for creating User Story portrait, project title card image, Coding suggestions, project planning ideas, and 'sticking point' clarifications.
 * Copilot for some coding suggestions and code annotation auto-completes.
+* Canva was used for creating the project title card and Persona Card.
 ### Content

 - The text for the Home page was taken from Wikipedia Article A